 By reading this type of material you’re forcing your mind to access this higher state as well.
 Watching TV will put you in a trance like state, make you open to suggestion, usually provide a brief 15 minute generalized overview of some arbitrary subject matter, saturated with commercials.
 Just making this one change will bring massive compounding returns over the course of your life.

 Also be aware of aimlessly browsing the internet for no apparent reason.
-A few addition suggestions for a more constructive use of your time would be going to the gym, cleaning up or working on a project around the house, planning some time together with a friend or family member, putting more time into a hobby or sport, taking a class on something that interests you, volunteering, traveling, meeting new people, researching different ways to invest, or make money, learning ways to advance your career, or earn a new certification, cooking, meditation, researching any other subject matter that’s of interest to you, watching YouTube videos that actually serve some sort of purpose in your life, and the list goes on.
+A few additional suggestions for a more constructive use of your time would be going to the gym, cleaning up or working on a project around the house, planning some time together with a friend or family member, putting more time into a hobby or sport, taking a class on something that interests you, volunteering, traveling, meeting new people, researching different ways to invest, or make money, learning ways to advance your career, or earn a new certification, cooking, meditating, researching any other subject matter that’s of interest to you, watching YouTube videos that actually serve some sort of purpose in your life, and the list goes on.

 There’s no excuse to be lazy and waste time.
 Life’s too short and when you reach the end what will your most cherished memories be?
 Time spent on the couch watching TV, or times where you got off your ass, stopped being a spectator, and actually participated in life?

-#2 Actively take action to improve your physical well being by going to the gym, lifting weights, doing cardio, stretching, yoga, or whatever else it is you enjoy doing.
+#2 Take action to improve your physical well being by going to the gym, lifting weights, doing cardio, stretching, yoga, or whatever else it is you enjoy doing.
 Continue to learn about diet and nutrition as much as possible.
 Eat healthy, supplement vitamins and minerals that may be deficient in your diet.
 Learn about the functionality of these vitamins, the enzymes they produce, how they impact your brain, your metabolism, your digestion, and your overall mood.

 Learn about eliminating trans fats, simple sugars, chemicals, food additives, high fructose corn syrup, cheap low quality fats, genetically modified foods, hormone saturated, antibiotic pumped meets that come from animals being fed nutrient deficient food sources.